justinhomsi/portfolio/Final Year Project/README.md

 Please Note:<br />
 If you by any chance encounter the problem of a JRE mismatch:<br />

-    Right click the project and select configure build path<br />
-    Select the libraries tab<br />
+    Right click the project and select configure build path Select the libraries tab
-    Click the JRE System Library and click edit<br />
+    Click the JRE System Library and click edit
-    Select your local JRE or Workspace default JRE<br />
+    Select your local JRE or Workspace default JRE